 - Unemployment: An additional $600 per week in unemployment benefits, which are now available to part-time workers, gig workers, the self-employed, and contractors.
 Also expands unemployment insurance by 13 weeks and provides enhanced benefits for four months.

 Services and Facility Updates

-This extraordinary action is being taken to balance the City’s prioritization of the health and well-being of City employees and the community at large during this current health emergency with City employees’ role as trusted public servants.
+The continued closures balance the City’s prioritization of the health and well-being of employees and the community at large with City employees’ role as trusted public servants.

-Essential City services that will continue uninterrupted include:
+Essential City services that have continued uninterrupted during the COVID-19 pandemic include: